 Ad hoc reports are essential to retail analytics teams.
-They provide a better understanding of customer behavior and track sales performance in real time, but legacy tools lack the features needed to find granular insights.
+Using BI in retail can provide a better understanding of customer behavior and track sales performance in real time, but legacy tools lack the features needed to find granular insights.
 With ad hoc reporting, retailers can analyze trends and gain insight into what’s driving their customers to purchase products or visit particular stores.
 This information helps them optimize operations, develop more effective marketing campaigns, and effectively manage inventory.
 For example, Canadian Tire empowered business users to use ad hoc analytics with a self service analytics interface from ThoughtSpot to respond in real time to the pandemic.
 Despite nearly half their brick and mortar stores being closed, they were able to use insights to increase sales by 20% even as the broader retail sector suffered.

 Digging into details, finding granular anomalies, and identifying trends is critical for finance professionals to guide their businesses, set strategy and priorities, and mitigate risk.
 That’s why ad hoc reporting is a valuable tool for financial analytics departments.
-With ad hoc reports, finance professionals can go beyond simply tracking business metrics, and drill deeply into topics such as cash flow and return on investment, allowing them to make more informed decisions that change as their customer or markets do.
+With ad hoc reports, BI for finance empowers professionals can go beyond simply tracking business metrics, and drill deeply into topics such as cash flow and return on investment, allowing them to make more informed decisions that change as their customer or markets do.
 It also helps ensure compliance with government regulations, track investments, and analyze performance data.